- Is everything organically grown?

 18. Can I buy products from the farm even if I am not a CSA member?

 Yes!
-We are open for retail during regular CSA pickup hours, Tuesdays and Fridays from 3:00 – 7:00 pm during the CSA season.
-Off season (November to May), we are open the first and third Saturdays of the month, from 10:30 am – 12:30 noon.
+We are open for retail during regular CSA pickup hours, Tuesday and Friday from 3:00 – 7:00 pm during the CSA season.
+We are also open on Saturday’s during the CSA season from 10:30-4:00.
+Offseason (December to May), we are open the first and third Saturdays of the month, from 10:30 am – 12:30 pm.
 If these times are not convenient for you, just give us a call and we will find a time that works for both of us!

 20. What is Farm Market style?

 Farm market style is designed to be similar to shopping at a farmers market.
-Members will select their own produce from bulk bins, following the guidelines on the whiteboard in the Share Shed each week.
+Members will select their own produce from bulk bins, following the guidelines on the chalkboard in the CSA pickup area.